List of Samurai Sentai Shinkenger characters: Chiaki Tani

 Chiaki Tani (谷 千明, Tani Chiaki) is a lazy, irresponsible, selfish, and arrogant rebel.
 Initially, Chiaki had no interest in becoming Takeru's vassal and often clashed with him.
 The only reason he even worked with Takeru was because he thought it would be fun and he wanted to protect people.
 He is a great strategist despite his delinquency, and comes to respect Takeru as a rival when he realizes the limits of his own abilities, pledging to pass Takeru in skill someday.
 Chiaki was without his mother from an early age and was raised solely by his father, who planted in him the seed of his interest in martial arts.
 Despite not being formally trained, he is an excellent strategist and adept with surprise attacks, thanks to his imagination and free-spiritedness.
 When Genta arrives, Chiaki is the first to accept him into the team.
 Chiaki is very protective of Kotoha and seems to be uncomfortable when Genta's friend shows an interest in her.
 Even though he often butts heads with Ryunosuke, Chiaki respects him immensely for his skill; in fact, they work together so well that they become able to execute tasks in sync with one another.
 During time off from his duties, or when he is troubled, he often plays Tekken 6: Bloodline Rebellion.
 He prefers American surf wear and skate wear brands like Vans and especially Gotcha, whose vintage shirts he wears in most episodes.
 After the final battle, Chiaki plans to take his college entrance exams.

-As the "Samurai of Wood" (木の侍, Ki no Samurai), Shinken Green (シンケングリーン, Shinken Gurīn), Chiaki's personal weapon is the Wood Spear (ウッドスピア, Uddo Supia), which allows him to perform the Large Treed Late Bloomer (大木晩成, Taiki Bansei) and Foliage Concealment (木の葉隠し, Konoha Kakushi) attacks.
+As Shinken Green (シンケングリーン, Shinken Gurīn), Chiaki wields the Wood Spear (ウッドスピア, Uddo Supia), which allows him to perform the Large Treed Late Bloomer (大木晩成, Taiki Bansei) and Foliage Concealment (木の葉隠し, Konoha Kakushi) attacks.

-Chiaki is portrayed by Shogo Suzuki (鈴木 勝吾, Suzuki Shōgo).
+Chiaki Tani is portrayed by Shogo Suzuki (鈴木 勝吾, Suzuki Shōgo).